ZZumMallen/ExcelDependentDropdown/README.md

 ## Step-by-Step Instructions

+> [!TIP]
-:bulb: **Tip:** Using table names and Named Ranges will avoid a lot of issues that can come up when adding, editing, or referencing this data in other places.
+> Using table names and Named Ranges will avoid a lot of issues that  can come up when adding, editing, or referencing this data in other  places.

 ### Step 1: Set Up Your Data Table